-- Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if the reservoir tank is empty. - Do not fill the windshield-washer fluid reservoir with washer fluid concentrates at full strength.
-Some methyl alcohol based washer fluid concentrates may permanently stain the grille if spilled while filling the windshieldwasher fluid reservoir. - Pre-mix washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the windshield-washer fluid reservoir.
-Do not use the windshield-washer fluid reservoir to mix the washer fluid concentrate and water.
+- Do not operate the washer continuously for more than 30 seconds. - Do not operate the washer if the reservoir tank is empty. - Do not fill the window washer reservoir tank with washer fluid concentrates at full strength.
+Some methyl alcohol based washer fluid concentrates may permanently stain the grille if spilled while filling the window washer reservoir tank. - Pre-mix washer fluid concentrates with water to the manufacturer's recommended levels before pouring the fluid into the window washer reservoir tank.
+Do not use the window washer reservoir tank to mix the washer fluid concentrate and water.